ibm-skills-network/clarity-knowledgebase/docs/getting-started.md

 ## What is Author Workbench?

 Author Workbench is a content authoring console created by IBM Skills Network.
-With Author Workbench, you can easily create, publish and manage **Courses, Guided Projects, Articles and Videos**.
+With Author Workbench, you can easily create, publish and manage **Courses, Guided Projects and Articles**.

 ## Why use Author Workbench?